SovnSkyrim/Aldrnari/README.md

 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
 - Althro for being such a resourceful person and helping with the Discord and development a lot.
 - Chri3i for all the help during development, you are and keep being, a never ending help which is loved.
-- TheSpaniard for all the support you're doing in the discord.
+- TheSpaniard and Chanka for all the support you're doing in the discord.
+- Crithion aka m.vlad for the art; trully amazing, I never spent my money so well.
 - Every each of my Patreons for supporting me, and with the Special Folks of my discord, for helping with the development.

 ## Contact